-When your air conditioner is fresh and working correctly, it’s not normal to be smelling anything strange.
-Unexpected air conditioner noises and weird smells are a sign that something is up.
-If your air conditioner is aging or you haven’t had service completed lately, they can be a clear sign you need pro air conditioning repair in Boynton Beach.
+When your air conditioner is spotless and operating correctly, you shouldn’t be smelling anything weird.
+Out of the ordinary air conditioner noises and odd smells are a hint that something is out of whack.
+If your air conditioner is getting older or you haven’t had maintenance scheduled recently, they can be an obvious sign you need professional air conditioning repair in Boynton Beach.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, specifically a chemical scent, isn’t a great sign.
-You might also notice your:
+If your air conditioner smells bad when turned on, specifically a chemical odor, isn’t a great sign.
+You may also report your:

 - Air conditioner smells like paint thinner